jimmieego/jimmieego.github.io/projects/_posts/2009-08-01-hriinterface.md

 ---
 layout: post
-title: System of Human-Robot Interfaces for Emergency Response Teams
+title: "System of Human-Robot Interfaces for Emergency Response Teams"
 folder: projects
 type: project
 image: images/muri_ems.jpg
-excerpt: I worked on the design and evaluation of a unmanned vehicle (UV) specialist interface that allows a single human supervisor to monitor and task multiple heterogeneous robots.
+excerpt: "I worked on the design and evaluation of a unmanned vehicle (UV) specialist interface that allows a single human supervisor to monitor and task multiple heterogeneous robots.
 The interface was designed to decrease the robot to human ratio.
-It increases the operator's awareness of the broad situation while still allows the operator to interact with each robot at an individual level.
+It increases the operator's awareness of the broad situation while still allows the operator to interact with each robot at an individual level."
+published: true
 ---

 **Method**: Cognitive Task Analysis, Workflow Analysis, Wireframing, Prototyping
 **Tools**: Qt, Adobe Illustrator, Adobe Flash